-The series is often bracketed alongside James Bond as a tongue in cheek spy caper, a symptom of the British loss of empire and changed status in the world – we’re still in charge, goes the theory, of irony at least.
-But The Avengers started before Bond, and it started out more like Batman than 007 – vengeance was the driver and Ian Hendry its star, as a common or garden doctor whose fiancee is killed by a drugs gang.
+The series is often bracketed alongside James Bond as a tongue in cheek spy caper, a symptom of the British loss of empire and changed status in the world – we’re still in charge, goes the theory, of irony if nothing else.
+But The Avengers started before Bond, and it started out more like Batman than 007 – vengeance was the driver and Ian Hendry its star, as a regular doctor whose fiancee is killed by a drugs gang.
 Enter a shadowy John Steed to help him extract his just deserts.

 To Hot Snow itself, one of two episodes setting up the premise and tenor of the series.
-Sadly, only the first third of it still exists, up to the first advertising break, so around 17 minutes of grainy blurry footage.
+Sadly, only the first third of it still exists, up to the first advertising break, so around 17 minutes of grainy, blurry footage.
 But what survives is enough – even through the murk – to convince 21st century audiences that there was something good going on.
-Film noir is the obvious inspiration, rather than the spy thriller, from Johnny Dankworth’s brassy downbeat jazz theme tune (Laurie Johnson reversed its falling cadences in the upbeat new theme which come much later) the opening scene shows us a thug (Godfrey Quigley) in a trench coat breaking into the doctors’ surgery, where the lovely Peggy (Katherine Woodville) is receptionist and nurse for Doctors David Keel (Hendry) and Richard Tredding (Philip Stone).
-There is much coming and going, as the thug skulks, doors are opened and closed as he tries to retrieve a mystery package.
+Film noir is the obvious inspiration, rather than the spy thriller, from Johnny Dankworth’s brassy downbeat jazz theme tune (Laurie Johnson reversed its falling cadences in the upbeat new theme which came much later) the opening scene shows us a thug (Godfrey Quigley) in a trench coat breaking into the doctors’ surgery, where charming fiancee Peggy (Katherine Woodville) is also the receptionist and nurse for Doctors David Keel (Hendry) and Richard Tredding (Philip Stone).
+There is much coming and going, much opening and closing of doors as the thug skulks and eventually retrieves a mystery package.

 However, it isn’t The Avengers as it came to be.
 Not a bit of it.
 No Steed (not in this surviving fragment, at any rate), in fact Patrick Macnee has second billing after Ian Hendry.
 No bowler hat (Steed is pictured in trench coat in the opening credits), no camp, irony, kitsch or hint of genre subversion.
 Drugs and deviant sexuality (it is suggested that Charlie is gay) is where this early episode gets it kicks.
 And in the death of a bright and innocent young woman.